Live Palermo And Sicily Like a Local: My Personal Guide to the Best Stays & Experiences:

 - Palermo | Semi-Center:

 Dear tourists, If you want a true benchmark for Palermo’s street food prices, head over to Rosticceria La Romanella on Via Leopardi.
-There you'll find top-notch Sicilian bites – arancine, calzoni, fried calzoni, rollò and so much more – all at just €1.50 each.
+There you'll find top-notch Sicilian bites – arancine, calzoni, fried calzoni, rollò and so much more – all at just €1.50 each or Rosticceria Ganci – all at just €1.00 each.

 - Palermo | Touristification: